jjoosse/GPXView/README.md

 GPXView
 =======

-GPXViewer for viewing and comparing multiple tracks
+GPXViewer is a tool for viewing, analyzing and comparing multiple tracks.